JLenander/huffman_coding_c/README.md

 # Lossless Compression Implementation

-A proof and C implementation of Huffman codes for lossless compression of text.
+A C implementation of Huffman codes for lossless compression of text.

 The lossless compression works with an input of characters and their frequencies.